 Spec metadata fields

-Once the limit is reached, the request will return HTTP Status code 429: Too Many Requests.
+Once the limit is reached, the requests will fail with HTTP Status code 429: Too Many Requests.

-Alternatively, the max concurrency setting can be used to rate limit applications and applies to all traffic regardless of remote IP or path.
+Alternatively, the max concurrency setting can be used to rate-limit applications and applies to all traffic, regardless of remote IP, protocol, or path.

 apiVersion: dapr.io/v1alpha1 kind: Configuration metadata: name: appconfig spec: httpPipeline: handlers: - name: ratelimit type: middleware.http.ratelimit